-The pancreas is a gland about 6 inches long, shaped like a thin pear lying on its side.
+The pancreas is an organ about 6 inches long and shaped like a thin pear lying on its side.
 The wider end of the pancreas is called the head, the middle section is called the body, and the narrow end is called the tail.

 Where is the pancreas?

 The pancreas is found deep inside the body, behind the stomach and in front of the spine.